You are here

 Director, National Institutes of Health, July 1, 1975 - June 30, 1981

-Dr. Donald S. Fredrickson, internationally known authority on lipid metabolism and its disorders, became NIH director on July 1, 1975.
+Dr. Donald S. Fredrickson, an internationally known authority on lipid metabolism and its disorders, became the 11th NIH director on July 1, 1975, appointed by President Gerald Ford.
+He continued as NIH Director under President Jimmy Carter, and briefly under President Ronald Reagan.
 Immediately prior to this appointment, he had served for 1 year (1974-1975) as president of the Institute of Medicine, NAS.

 His association with NIH, however, spanned more than two decades beginning in 1953 when he joined the scientific staff of the then National Heart Institute (renamed the National Heart, Lung, and Blood Institute in 1976) as a clinical associate.